Violin Lesson Structure

 When teaching intermediate students, more attention is given to note reading after a certain level of violin technique is developed.
 At this point after a student’s left hand is relaxed, vibrato is introduced and students begin studying Josephine Trott’s “Melodious Double Stops” Book and “Introducing the Positions” Volumes One and Two” by Harvey S. Whistler.
 I use “60 studies for the violin” op.
 45 and books one and two of Wohlfahrt for sight reading practice.

-An advanced student’s practice would include scale work for facility of the left hand to ensure that he/she is better prepared for playing faster repertoire.
+An advanced student’s practice would include scale work for left hand development to ensure ability for playing faster repertoire.
 To further enhance the tone of the violin, continuous vibrato would also be part of an advanced student’s technique.
 By playing with continuous vibrato, a student’s piece sounds more musical.
 For youth orchestra auditions, sight reading is included as part of the audition.
 As a student advances, it is not uncommon for the sight reading component of the audition to include big skips from low to very high notes.
 This can be awkward for students.
 This is why I have students do target practice for high notes.
 The student selects one high note and plays that note for a two week period so they know what the note sounds like and how it feels in the hand when played.
 I will draw a high note on a sheet of people and ask a student the letter name of that note and have them play it.
 It is necessary to be able to play any low note to the high note the student is playing from what is drawn on the sheet of paper.
 It is necessary to be able to play a high note without any reference pitch beforehand since this skill is needed in the violin repertoire.

 Another part of a student’s practice would be doing bowing exercises from Sevcik’s op.
 3 40 Variations.
 The purpose of this book helps a student play various off the string bow strokes needed for more advanced repertoire.